Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_9.md

 ros2 run my_py_pkg robot_news_subscriber --ros-args -r robot_news = my_news
 ```
-here robot_news is the hardcoded topic in my publisher and subscriber file , therfore the above command will check if there exixt any robotnews , if it does then it will replace it with mynews , now if you check the subscribtion it will not receive anything as the topic name is changed , you also need to change the topic name for subscriber as well.
+here robot_news is the hardcoded topic in my publisher and subscriber file , therfore the above command will check if there exixt any robotnews , if it does then it will replace it with mynews , now if you check the subscription it will not receive anything as the topic name is changed , you also need to change the topic name for subscriber as well.
 Now the subs will start printing the data

 ### Monitering topics with rqt_graph